yirunzhou/auto_clip/README.md

 # auto_clip quickstart

 auto_clip helps you turn long transcripts (SRT) or `.docx` documents into curated YouTube references.
 Upload the file, skim suggested clips, and optionally download or trim them in the browser.
-DOCX paragraphs can contain Chinese, but they require DashScope/Qwen for keyword extraction—without an LLM the workflow aborts instead of falling back to KeyBERT.
+DOCX paragraphs may include Chinese; DashScope/Qwen is recommended for keywords, but the app now falls back to the multilingual KeyBERT model when the LLM isn’t available.

 ## What you need